jdmagasin/ProchlorococcusGlucoseAssimilation/README.md

 # ProchlorococcusGlucoseAssimilation

-This repository has analysis scripts used in the article *Differential timing for glucose assimilation in Prochlorococcus and coexistent microbial populations in the North Pacific Subtropical Gyre* accepted for publication in *Microbiology Spectrum* in August 2022.
+This repository has analysis scripts used in the article *Differential timing for glucose assimilation in* Prochlorococcus *and coexistent microbial populations in the North Pacific Subtropical Gyre* by Muñoz-Marín et al., accepted for publication in *Microbiology Spectrum* in August 2022.

 ### *Prochlorococcus* gene expression changes in response to glucose -- microarray